paulo3011/opendatafrombrasil/README-en-US.md

 - For datasets under 1 TB is to use DC2 nodes and choose the number of nodes based on data size and performance requirements
 - For 800 GB we can continue to use dc2.large and increase the node number to 10.
 We will have a total storage of 10x160 = 1600 GB (1,600TB) - Double the size is being considered due to redshift mirroring the data on another node's disks to reduce the risk of data loss
 - Increasing the number of nodes, we also increase the query performance because Amazon Redshift distributes and executes queries in parallel across all of a cluster’s compute nodes.
 - The impact on cost at this size would be: 10 x $0.25 ($2,50) per hour.
-Considering 720 hours at the of the month we will have total cost of 720 x 2,50 ($1.800)
+Considering 720 hours at the end of the month we will have total cost of 720 x 2,50 ($1.800)
 - We can reserve nodes for steady-state production workloads, and receive significant discounts over on-demand nodes (at least 20 percent discount over on-demand rates.)
 - We can pause the cluster during unused time and leave it on only during working hours and reduce costs this way
 - If we consider 8 hours per day of work and at least 20 percent discount over on-demand rates we will have 240 x 2,50 ($600), subtracting the discounts the total cost at the end of month would be $480 (600-120).